uni2237/paper_crawler/README.md

 # paper_crawler
-paper crawler for PaperAssistant by scrapy
+paper crawler for PaperAssistant by scrapy -> by beautiful soup

-Used Anaconda prompt
+Used Anaconda prompt -> pycharm

 for crwaling these 5 associations papers 20, 19, 18 years
 1. acl